 Getting Help with International Shipping and U.S. Customs Clearance

 When you access dealer auctions in the United States to buy a used car, you will necessarily have to arrange for international shipping and customs clearance.
 Thankfully, most auction websites can help a great deal with this.
-In fact, you will likely have an auction specialist assigned to you who can arrange for shipping and for clearance through U.S. customs.
+In fact, you will have an auction specialist assigned to you.
+They can arrange for shipping and for clearance through U.S. customs.